TakahiroDoi/neuromatch-academy-deep-learning/README.md

 | 3     | 3     | Reinforcement Learning For Games | Tim Lilicrap |
 | 3     | 4     | Continual Learning               | Keiland Cooper |

-# Note
+# Note on Week 3 Day 1 tutorial
+* The preview is not available on Github but you can view the tutorial on jupytor notebook
-* Github page cannot show W3D1 notebook but Jupytor notebook can (to reduce the file size, several representational similarity matrices were not plotted).
+* To reduce the file size, several representational similarity matrices were exluded from the plots.